 It consists of 55.7 miles of the Appalachian Trail and 2.6 miles of side trails.)

-The Katahdin District consists of 55.8 miles of the A.T. and 4.0 miles of side trails.
-A total of 66 individuals worked 1048 hours on the trails and campsites this year.
-They traveled 741 hours to get to their respective work sites.
-This comes to a total of 1,789 hours of volunteer work in the Katahdin District.
-There are 12 trail section assignments in the Katahdin District, the longest being 11.3 miles, the shortest is 2.6 miles and the average is 5.0 miles.
-The maintainers made 23 work trips this year.
+The Katahdin District consists of 56.0 miles of the A.T. and 4.0 miles of side trails.
+A total of 44 individuals worked 876 hours on the trails and campsites this year.
+They traveled 532 hours to get to their respective work sites.
+This comes to a total of 1408 hours of volunteer work in the Katahdin District.
+There are 11 trail section assignments in the Katahdin District, the longest being 11.3 miles and the shortest 3.5 miles with the average being 5.0 miles.
+The maintainers made 32 work trips this year.

-We had an average snowfall during late winter and early spring, which made for good conditions for spring trail maintenance.
-Work trips were done in May and early June to prepare the A.T. for the hiking season.
-The weather was generally good all summer into early fall.
-The usual trail work of clearing blowdowns and clipping back brush and branches from the footpath were done.
-Painting white blazes on the A.T. and blue blazes on side trails were done where needed.
-Cleaning waterbars and drainage ditches were also done.
-Some bog bridges were replaced, some bog bridges that had shifted in high spring water were set back into proper place, a few waterbars were built, a few step stones were added to muddy areas of the trail.
-Most trail signs are in good shape.
-A relocation of the A.T. in Baxter State Park was opened in May 2010 from Daicey Pond to Katahdin Stream Campground and goes near Grassy Pond.
-This relocation eliminates a 0.6 mile road walk on the Baxter Park Tote Road.
-The blue blazed Highwater Trail was opened in 2008 and goes along Nesowadnehunk Stream as a bypass to the fording of the stream in 2 places.
-Beaver activity is occurring at both outlets of the northern and southern Deadwaters of Rainbow Stream but the trail is not affected.
-The Maine Trail Crew worked 3 weeks in June on the Hunt Trail (A.T.) in Baxter State Park building 104 feet of ditch and drain, built 100 square feet of stone retaining wall, built 2 stone waterbars, installed 1 check step, built 2 sediment basins and spread 34 yards of gravel on the trail.
-The Maine Trail Crew also worked 3 weeks on the western end of Rainbow Lake and installed 179 step stones in a notoriously wet and muddy section of the trail.
-The Maine Trail Crew also worked 3 weeks on the A.T. near Nahmakanta Stream placing 47 step stones, and built a 12 foot and a 15 foot geotextile “burrito” in muddy areas along this section of trail.
+We had a mild winter with fewer snowstorms than normal.
+Spring conditions were good to get trail maintenance done.
+Work trips were done in May and June to prepare the A.T. for the hiking season.
+Several maintainers also made work trips in July and August and September.
+The weather was generally dry all summer so we ended up with a nice summer and fall.
+The usual trail work of clearing blowdowns and clipping back brush and branches from the footpath was done.
+Painting white blazes on the A.T. and blue blazes on side trails was done where needed.
+Cleaning waterbars and drainage ditches was also done.
+Trail signs are in good shape.
+In Baxter State Park, the blue blazed Highwater Trail is a bypass to fording Nesowadnehunk Stream in 2 places.
+Beaver activity is occurring at both outlets of the northern and southern Rainbow Deadwaters, but the trail is not affected.
+The Maine Trail Crew worked 3 weeks in June on the Hunt Trail (A.T.) in Baxter State Park, 3 weeks near Nahmakanta Stream in July and 3 weeks near the east end of Rainbow Lake in August.
+The SCA worked 4 weeks on the A.T. near the Rainbow Deadwaters in July.

 Overseer : Craig Dickstein